scriperdj/scriperdj.github.io/_posts/2019-1-26-tips-for-processing-streaming-timeseries-data-from-kafka-in-order-using-spark.markdown

 crosspost_to_medium: false
 ---

 I skipped writing this post thinking it would be basic.
-But after answering few doubt from my colleagues and remembering the mistakes I did in past, think this post will be helpful for people to understand how to process streaming data without messing up the order in which they are produced.
+But after getting same doubts from my colleagues and remembering the mistakes I did in past, think this post will be helpful for people to understand how to process streaming data without messing up the order in which they are produced.

 ![Tips & Tools]({{ site.baseurl }}/images/posts/kafka_stream.jpg)